 Configure The Fulcrum Webhook

 We now have a URL endpoint to intercept our webhook payload and fire off an email notification.
-From the Fulcrum settings page, click the API Webhooks button then click to Add Webhook.
+From the navigation pane/sidebar, click the Webhooks button then click to Add Webhook.

 Webhooks are global to a Fulcrum organization, so be sure to give it a meaningful name so that you will know which app the webhook references.

 Hopefully, this guide demonstrates the power of utilizing Google Apps Script to process Fulcrum webhooks.
 This is by no means limited to email notifications.
 This same setup could also be used to insert Fulcrum data into a Google Sheet, Fusion Table, or forward it to another REST API.
 GAS web apps can also be utilized as proxies to interact with the Fulcrum API without exposing your API key to the public.